Teddy55Codes/Blog/Posts/24.06/quantum-computing-with-qsharp.md

 5. The 2 regular bits can now be used to recreate the state of qMessage

 Did you notice that in order to reconstruct qMessage the 2 regular bits where required?
-This is the reason i said that quantum teleportation is not what we usually under stand as teleportation.
+This is the reason i said that quantum teleportation is not what we usually understand as teleportation.
 Because we need the result of the measurement we can not actually transport information faster than usual.

 ## Superdense Coding